jdbeightol/framework/README.md

 ## getting started

-to get a feel for how **framework.sh** works, let's run though the provided example scripts.

-from the root of thisrepository, run the following,
+to get a feel for how **framework.sh** works, let's run though the provided example script.  from the root of this repository, run the following,

 ```bash
 bash # let's drop into a subshell, so that we can return to the previous state easily
 source framework.sh # source the framework library